DanielTsiang/CSV-metrics-Python/README.md

 # CSV metrics

 ### Description
-Python code to understand the most and least profitable hour of the day for a given restaurant when looking at labour cost.
-Data parsed from two csvs, one describing the shifts, and one describing the hourly sales.
+Python code to understand the most and least profitable hour of the day for a given restaurant when considering labour cost and gross sales.
+Data is parsed from two csvs, one describing the shifts, and the other one describing the hourly sales revenue.

 ### Example
 ![Output from code](https://user-images.githubusercontent.com/74436899/106059508-b5953380-60ea-11eb-8c07-8c76ca274b14.PNG "Output from code")